 Legionella is a living organism that will thrive in certain conditions.
 These conditions can be recreated in purpose-built water systems including:

 It is of utmost importance that you hire someone to test for legionella in your properties.
-This is because legionella is the cause of a pneumonia-like illness called Legionellosis.
-This can be very harmful for your tenant and you the landlord are responsible for testing it.
-So get in contact. with us today, to book your legionella test.
+Legionella is the cause of a pneumonia-like illness called Legionellosis.
+This can be very harmful for your tenant and you, the landlord, are responsible for testing it.
+So get in contact with us today, to book your legionella test.

 Energy Performance Certificate

-EPC’s also include measures for improving the energy efficiency rating and tell you how much these will cost to install, and how much they will save you per year.
-EPC isn’t legally required for each room of the build but it is required for the building itself.
+EPC’s also include measures for improving the energy efficiency rating, tell you how much these will cost to install and how much they will save you per year.
+EPC isn’t legally required for each room of the property but it is required for the building itself.
 So get in contact with us today, to book your EPC.

 Fire Alarm Installation & Testing

-If you are a landlord you need to make sure there are fire alarms in your properties and they are working to standard.
-This isn’t just a choice, it is a legal requirement.
+If you are a landlord, you need to make sure there are fire alarms in your properties and they are working to standard.
+This is a legal requirement.
 The Scottish Government has produced revised statutory guidance on the requirements for smoke alarms.
 A copy of the revised statutory guidance is available on the PRHP website by visiting http://www.prhpscotland.gov.uk/prhp/137.html

 However, the main points relative to smoke detectors are as follows.